-During the years ended December 31, 2019, 2018 and 2017, the Company and its subsidiaries made transactions with controlling shareholders, directly or indirectly, mainly of guarantees provided by the controlling in guarantees of debentures, on which the Company pays a fee of 0.95 % p.a. on the amount guaranteed.
-The effect of these transactions was an expense of R\$ 68 (R\$ 194 and R\$ 689 as of December 31, 2018 and 2017, respectively).
-Additionally, the Company recorded income of R\$ 554 (R\$ 445 and R\$ 801 as of December 31, 2018 and 2017, respectively), derived from rental agreement.
+During the years ended December 31, 2019 and 2018, the Company and its subsidiaries made transactions with controlling shareholders, directly or indirectly, mainly of guarantees provided by the controlling shareholders in guarantees of debentures, on which the Company payed a fee of 0.95 % p.a. on the amount guaranteed.
+The effect of these transactions was an expense of R\$ 68 and R\$ 194 as of December 31, 2019 and 2018, respectively.